SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 The following equipment is required for competition in Grappling Competition.
 If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge prior to beginning competition.
 Any equipment does not meet the following guidelines will need to be changed prior to competition.

-Mandatory Equipment: Complete Karate/Judo Uniform (Jacket, pants, belt) for gi divisions
+1. Complete Karate/Judo Uniform (Jacket, pants, belt)

-3. T-shirt or rash guard for no-gi divisions
+1. T-shirt or rash guard for no-gi divisions

-1. Shorts or pants for no-gi divisions
+2. Shorts or pants for no-gi divisions

-2. Mouth Guard
+3. Mouth Guard

-3. Male groin protection
+4. Male groin protection

-4. No Jewelry is allowed during competition
+6. No Jewelry is allowed during competition

 Divisions: